-The research questionnaires were given to a panel of five experts from the Faculty of Education, University for Development Studies, to validate them.
+The research questionnaires were given to a panel of five experts from the Faculty of Education, University for Development Studies to validate it.
 Their comments were used to reconstruct the questions before data collection.

 To establish the reliability of the research instrument, the instrument was pilot-tested among three high schools with a sample size of 200 students in the Tolon district.
 The schools and students had the same characteristics but were not part of the main study.
 The reliability coefficient (r) was computed using the Cronbach Alpha formula.
-Reliability was calculated to establish internal consistency, and the outcome had to be between 0.60 and 0.90 to be considered reliable.
+Reliability was calculated to establish internal consistency by the outcome has to be between 0.60 to 0.90, to be reliable.
 The reliability of the instrument was 0.771, indicating that the instrument was reliable for data collection.